symfony/symfony-docs/reference/constraints/Range.rst

 **type**: ``string``

-.. versionadded:: 4.4

-    The ``maxPropertyPath`` option was introduced in Symfony 4.4.

 It defines the object property whose value is used as ``max`` option.

 For example, if you want to compare the ``$submittedDate`` property of some object